CarsonJMullen/fin372-quant-backtest/README.md

 * Decides which trades to make given a universe of securities, signals, and current portfolio

 ### 7. backtest_executor.ipynb
-* "Submits" order either hypothetically using historical data or live to a brokerage
+* Submits order using historical data
 * Calculates or retrieves transaction prices accounting for any liquidity costs

 ### 8. backtest_statistician.ipynb